RiiConnect24/Wii-Guide/_pages/en_US/wiimmfi.md

 ## Different patchers

 There are lots of different methods to connect to Wiimmfi.
+Choose the one that fits your needs best.

 ### Automatic patching from the Disc Channel using Priiloader